seekrcentral/seekr2/README.md

 thermodynamics and kinetics.

-Prepare and run milestoning calculations in the OpenMM, NAMD, and/or Browndye2 simulation engines for the purposes of obtaining the kinetics and thermodynamics of molecular processes such as: ligand-receptor binding and unbinding, membrane permeability, internal molecular dynamics, and many other potential situations.
+Prepare and run milestoning calculations in the OpenMM, NAMD, and/or Browndye2 simulation engines to obtain the kinetics and thermodynamics of molecular processes such as: ligand-receptor binding and unbinding, membrane permeability, internal molecular dynamics, and many other potential situations.

 This README is only a quickstart guide to get SEEKR2 up and running as soon as possible.
 To see more detailed **instructions** and **tutorials**, please see